0xPolygon/polygon-docs/docs/tools/gas/matic-faucet.md

       - Sepolia Ethereum testnet
       - Amoy Polygon PoS testnet

-- The type of tesnet token will automatically be reflected below network selection
+- Select the type of token you want to receive:
-      - **zkEVM ETH** - Testnet ETH on the Cardona Testnet
+      - **zkEVM ETH** - testnet ETH on the Cardona testnet.
-      - **MATIC Token** - Amoy and Sepolia networks
+      - **MATIC token** - testnet MATIC on the Amoy and Sepolia testnets.

 - Connect to Discord to make sure you're a part of [Polygon Main Discord](https://discord.gg/0xPolygon) server.